ecatmur/stacktrace-from-exception/paper.md

 Indeed, any platform with two-phase lookup and dynamic search phase (either RTTI- or funclet-based) is suitable for implementation of the proposed mechanism.
 For platforms that do not fall under this description, a thread-local flag can be used.
 This would still have the advantage relative to the API suggested in [[p2370]] that the
-`capture_stacktraces_at_throw` flag would be hidden and automatically set or restored to the appropriate value according to whether a stacktrace is requested in a particular
+`capture_stacktraces_at_throw` flag would be hidden from user code, and would be automatically set or restored to the appropriate value according to whether a stacktrace is requested in a particular
 (dynamic) scope.

 Finally, [[p0709]] suggests a "static" exception mechanism with linear control flow, where exception objects are passed back down the stack alongside return values.
-If this proposal is adopted, it would be necessary to maintain the capture-stacktrace flag dynamically; however, since a new ABI would be required, this could be implemented efficiently without recourse to thread-local storage (e.g. in registers).
+Contra [[p2370]], we believe that this is compatible with exception stacktraces, especially if provision is made from the start; since a new ABI would be required, a per-thread flag could be maintained efficiently without recourse to thread-local storage (e.g. in registers).
+Code taking the error path would test the flag and, if it is set, push the program counter onto a per-stack array.
 In addition, since in that proposal the a rethrow (i.e. `throw;`) can only occur in a `catch` block it would be easy to track whether an exception can or cannot escape a particular block and so the value of the flag could be maintained accurately.

 ## Secrecy